 The first part of this blog is about an experience many of us endured in our early-to-mid 20s: have your wisdom teeth removed!
 If you’ve been through this type of medical procedure, it is something you do not forget.
-I remember sitting in “the chair” having mine being removed way back when I was young!
+I remember sitting in “the chair” having mine pulled out way back when I was young!

 In May of 2019, I took my Arin to have her wisdom teeth removed.
 I also remember taking my son Nick to get his out too awhile back.
 I can’t remember the date, but I’m sure he does.
 I do remember how he reacted to the “laughing gas” it was hilarious!
 Jake, are you next?
 I promise I’ll be there for you, too!

-Some quick research found that scholars say (I personally don’t know who these scholars are), we have wisdom teeth as the evolutionary answer to eating raw meats, vegetables, and roots.
+Some quick research found that scholars say (I personally don’t know who these scholars are so don’t ask), we have wisdom teeth as the evolutionary answer to eating raw meats, vegetables, and roots.
 (Well now, I did eat meat back then!)
 These third set of molars grow in some people between the ages of seventeen and twenty-five, or the wisdom years.

-Did you feel you had wisdom between the ages of 17 and 25?
+Did you have any wisdom between the ages of 17 and 25?

 WAIT: Why Am I Talking?

-However, when teeth aren’t being to kind to their neighbor, and the time to go has come, they need to be pulled out!
+However, when teeth aren’t being to kind to their neighbor, and the time to go has come, they need to GO!
 So, what will this procedure cost and what will rehabilitation look like?

 From a quick review of costs found online, a simple removal can cost $75–$200 per tooth.
 Sometimes the teeth are impacted and cannot break into the jaw through the mouth.
 If impacted, removal can cost $225–$600 per tooth.
 So the cost range here is (x 4 teeth) $900 – $2,400